 Average Weather in Kunming China

-In Kunming, the temperature typically varies from 37°F to 75°F over the course of the year, and is rarely below 32°F or above 83°F.
+In Kunming, the wet season is comfortable and mostly cloudy and the dry season is cool, windy, and mostly clear.
+Over the course of the year, the temperature typically varies from 37°F to 75°F and is rarely below 32°F or above 83°F.

 The warm season lasts for 5.6 months, from March 29 to September 17, with an average daily high temperature above 71°F. The hottest day of the year is April 30, with an average high of 75°F and low of 56°F.